KYC IN BLOCKCHAIN PROJECTS TO VERIFY THE IDENTITY OF CUSTOMERS 2

 • Communication and transparency.

-As now.
-In the traditional KUS-system, the ordinary person (user) does not control anything.
-This does not affect what documents he must submit to the KYC procedures, and he does not really know anything about how his personal data will be processed.
-In addition, banks, companies, and CACs also lose control of the process once the data is shared with other participants.
-The current system was opaque and beyond any control.
+As is.
+In the classic KUS-system, nothing depended on the ordinary user.
+It didn’t matter what documents he needed to submit for the KYC procedures, and he really didn’t know anything about how his personal data would be processed.
+Moreover, banks, companies, and CACs themselves lose control of the process when data is shared with other participants.
+Currently, the system was not transparent and beyond the control of anyone.

-What’s going on with the blockchain.
-Combining an open source platform, which is itself the source of truth, with smart contracts allows you to build a relationship where all participants know the rules of the game and all participants are confident that no one can break or circumvent those rules.
+What’s happening on the blockchain.
+This open source platform, in and of itself the source of truth, combined with smart contracts allows you to build in a relationship wherein all participants know what the rules of the game are, and all participants are confident that no one can break or circumvent those rules.

-• Increasing the level of confidence of participants in each other, as well as in the industry as a whole.
+• Rise in the level of confidence of participants in each other as well as in the industry as a whole

-• Reducing fraud (if everyone knows what you are doing, it is difficult to hide fraud and/or avoid responsibility).
+• Less fraud-if everyone knows what you are doing, it is difficult to hide fraud and/or avoid responsibility

-• Improved reporting and communication processes (time and money savings).
+• Enhanced reporting and communication processes-time and money savings

 Warning of suspicious activity

-• Speeding up the process of detection of fraud (the system can independently notify all interested persons about violations of rules, attacks on the platform and the like).
+• Speeding up the process of fraud detection, the system may independently notify all interested persons about violations of the rules, attacks on the platform, etc.

-The most promising examples of KYC on blockchain are:
+The most promising examples of KYC on blockchain:

-• Identity identification in various plebiscites: local, regional, state, corporate and public.
+• Identity identification for a number of different kinds of plebiscites: local, regional, state, corporate, and public ones.

-• Identification of citizens by public authorities under various social services and taxes.
+• Identification of citizens by public authorities according to various social services and taxes.

 • Identification of loyalty program participants.